gilmore-lab/gilmore-lab.github.io-src/content/pages/participants.md

 - We do not have an active study at this time.

 ### Detection of Optic Flow
 In this study, participants view two images side by side on a computer screen and have to choose which one has coherent motion.
-We are currently looking for children to participate as child scientists.

 - We do not have an active study at this time